Grab These Highly Rated Cooking Class Cookbooks & Let the Kids Make Dinner Tonight!

 Homemade fruit roll ups it is!

 I have learned from my own experience that if you make the kitchen fun, kids will want to help.
-Also when you make food fun, kids will actually eat the fruits and veggies!
+Also when you make food fun, kids will actually eat their fruits and veggies!

-While this fruit roll recipe is super simple with 2 ingredients, it’s the perfect opportunity to teach my boys some kitchen skills, like carefully cutting up fruit, measuring ingredients, pouring onto a pan, and watching me safely demonstrate how to use kitchen appliances.
+While this fruit roll recipe is super simple with just two ingredients, it’s the perfect opportunity to teach my boys some kitchen skills, like carefully cutting up fruit, measuring ingredients, pouring onto a pan, and watching me safely demonstrate how to use kitchen appliances.

 Not only did my boys have tons of fun diving into this recipe, but they were actually learning how to follow the instructions AND enjoyed the process at the same time.
 Better yet, they had the tangible finished product to gobble up at the end.
 Huge mom win!

-I think it is safe to say they enjoyed their time in the kitchen learning how to make a healthier fruit-roll up!
+I think it’s safe to say they enjoyed their time in the kitchen learning how to make a healthier fruit roll up!
 What’s more, the back of the cookbook is filled with awesome stickers, place cards, and even blank recipe cards, so I can’t wait to have my boys get creative and make their own recipes.

 My Hip team member Lina also has this Cooking Class cookbook, and loves cooking from it with her daughter!